What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Use a firm but controlled movement.
+- Ensure you use a forceful but controlled motion.

-Step 5: Use a coat hanger with wire or plumbing snake.
+Step 5 Utilize a coat hanger with wire or a plumbing snake.

 Note: